Welcome to today's edition of the Rush 24-7 podcast.

 I find this fascinating.

-These award shows, be it the Oscars, be it the Golden Globes, be it to People's Choice, be it the only thing that's not the CMAs, the CMAs are real.
+These award shows, be it the Oscars, be it the Golden Globes, be it the People's Choice, be it the only thing that's not the CMAs.

-What this basically is these people in these industries getting together to make fun of their audience.
+The country music, but this, the Grammys, what this basically is, is these people in these industries getting together to make fun of their audience.

 They basically try to shock and impugn people in flyover country.